jpjpjp/bot-test-framework-example/README.md

     "text" : "<@personId:{{bot_id}}|Bot> /hello"
     }
     ```
+    Note that in Postman's syntax an environment variable enclosed in double brackets is replaced by that variable's value.

     But of course the interesting part of this test is that we've introduced a new header (see the Headers tab) called "X-Bot-Responses" and set the value to 1.
 This essentially tells the spark emulator to intercept the response to our messages request and to hold it until it gets one request from the bot.
 Since this is happening these tests may take a few seconds to run.
 Assuming all is well and the bot is behaving properly the test framework will eventually get a response that looks something like this: